What Is Curing In Construction?

 The water-Proof paper has the same advantages and disadvantages as plastic film, except that discoloration is less likely.

-It should be light in color; the edges should be lapped and sealed and left in place for the duration of the curing period.
+It should be light in colour; the edges should be lapped and sealed and left in place for the duration of the curing period.
 Tears caused by construction traffic should be repaired to maintain proper moisture retention.

 Liquid membrane-forming Curing Compounds